-As babies we naturally learn to roll over, crawl, walk, run and more.
+Babies are naturally born with the ability to learn using the foundation elements underlying all function enabling them to learn complex skills such as rolling over, crawl, walk, run and more.
 It is critical to understand the foundations of how we evolved to move so that we better recover from injury, avoid pain, and function optimally throughout our lives.
 As babies we naturally learn how to move well non-consciously.
 When we lose movement functionality we actually have no idea how to relearn it the way our brain works.
 This is the dilemma for anyone who has had injuries, a stroke, neurological conditions such as MS, Parkinson’s, cerebral palsy and more.
 Older golfers often lament how they used to get really good scores.
 Since all their friends experience the same decline in skill they put it down to getting old and stiff.

 When you think about it, why do we get stiff as we age?
 Our skeleton doesn’t change, the number of muscles don’t change, so what does change?
 We now know the brain constantly rewires itself as we learn and refine skills.
 But the brain can also wire in poor habits and patterns of movement resulting from injury, trauma, and lack of awareness.
 For instance, after a whiplash car accident a client had little range of motion in her neck, her back was often sore, and one shoulder was more forward than the other.
 She learned to adjust, but over time her pain got worse.
 She tried many modalities such as yoga, massage, pain medications, and more to resolve the pain.
 What finally worked was learning how she moved caused her pain.
 The cumulative effects of her accident were reversed as she learned to re-wire her brain to movement habits and patterns that work better.
 Today she is more flexible, agile, stronger, and pain free.